lahiruGitHub/Web-System-for-Store-Room/README.md

 # Web-System-for-Store-Room
-this is web system for store room using PHP, MySQL, Html, Java Script
+This is web system for store room using PHP, MySQL, Html, Java Script